Tuesday, 28 July 2020

 TEMPLE TIMINGS

-The temple will be kept open between 06.00 hrs to 12.00 hrs and 17.00 hrs to 21.00 hrs.
+The temple will be kept open from 06.00 hrs to 12.00 hrs, and from 17.00 hrs to 21.00 hrs.

 CONTACT DETAILS

-The Temple office Phones : 044-2573 1032, 2573 3703
+The Temple office Phones: 044-2573 1032, 2573 3703

 HOW TO REACH